What is an ISA and how does it work?

 If you’re interested in investing in a Stocks & Shares ISA, our expert financial advisers could help you find a solution that suits your circumstances and attitude to risk.

 If you’d like to get an idea of the potential of investing, try our Investment Calculator today.

 A Junior ISA is an ISA for young people under the age of 18.
-The annual Junior ISA allowance for the 2021/22 tax year is £9,000.
+The annual Junior ISA allowance for this tax year is £9,000.
 With our Junior Cash ISA, when the child turns 18 the Junior ISA reaches maturity and the money held in it transfers into an easy access Cash ISA for adults.
 It can be set up by a parent or guardian, or the young person themselves after they turn 16, but the money in the account can only be withdrawn by the child, once they have turned 18.
 It can be a good way to build up some savings from an early age.

 Junior Cash ISA

 What are the benefits of having an ISA?